Who We Are

 The University Data Center (UDC) team operates and manages the university's state-of-the-art data center and backup facilities, ensuring critical servers are available 24 hours a day, seven days a week.
 Services for departments placing servers in the data center include co-location and value-added services, such as server monitoring, installation and move planning, and inventory support.
 This group also manages facilities for the university's network operations centers.

-The User Services group provides centralized and distributed user support, including technical support and consulting services, and operates the ITS Help Desk and Student Microcomputer Facility (SMF).
+The ITS Customer Support Services group provides centralized and distributed user support, including technical support and consulting services, and operates the UT Service Desk and Student Microcomputer Facility (SMF).
 This group also offers on-site support and management services for departments and business units.